G7 summit: Zelensky to travel to Japan to take part in G7 summit, reports say

 - Published

-Volodymyr Zelensky is planning to join the G7 summit in Japan, reports say, in a bid to secure strengthened support ahead of a planned counteroffensive in the Ukraine war.
+Volodymyr Zelensky is planning to join the G7 summit in Japan, reports say, in a bid to secure strengthened support ahead of a planned counter-offensive in the Ukraine war.

 The Ukrainian president is expected to arrive in Hiroshima on Sunday, although his office has not confirmed the visit.